ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/kinesis.md

   ![Fill out connection details](./images/cp_step2_kinesis.png)

 5. Select Kinesis Stream and starting offset.
 The UI will display a sample document from the selected source (Kafka topic, etc).
+You can also enable Enhanced Fan-out for Kinesis streams to improve the performance and stability of your ClickPipe (More information on Enhanced Fan-out can be found [here](https://aws.amazon.com/blogs/aws/kds-enhanced-fanout))

   ![Set data format and topic](./images/cp_step3_kinesis.png)